QUADMAN7/UAV-Launch-Trolley/README.md

   $$\text{Velocity } (v) = \frac{2 \pi r}{\Delta t}$$

   *(Where 'r' is wheel radius)*
-* **Kinematics:** Integrates velocity over time to track overall runway displacement ($d$) and differentiates for acceleration ($a$).
+* **Kinematics:** ESP32 integrates velocity over time to track overall runway displacement ($d$) and differentiates for acceleration ($a$).

 ### 3. Wireless IoT Telemetry
-The ESP32 operates as a standalone Wi-Fi Access Point (SoftAP) running a lightweight HTTP/WebSocket web server. this allows me to connect a mobile device or laptop directly to the trolley to view real-time metrics during ground runs.
+The ESP32 operates as a standalone Wi-Fi Access Point running a lightweight HTTP/WebSocket web server.
+This allows me to connect a mobile device or laptop directly to the trolley to view real-time metrics during ground runs.

 ---